evgenyneu/attributed_string_with_map_crash_ios_bugreport/README.md

-# iOS crashed when using NSAttributedString with map view in simulator
+# iOS crashed when using NSAttributedString NSTextEffectLetterpressStyle with map view in simulator

 This repository was created for Apple bugreport.